|Dunedin School of Medicine » Department of Surgical Sciences » Orthopaedic Surgery » Centre for Musculoskeletal Outcomes Research »|

 MOA 2: the DEMO trial – Dosing, Exercise and Manual therapy in Osteoarthritis

-In a pair of matched randomised clinical trials (RCTs), we will investigate regularly scheduled booster sessions as a strategy for maintaining the beneficial effects of exercise therapy, and the effect of providing manual therapy in addition to exercise therapy as a strategy for increasing the magnitude of effect of exercise therapy.
-The first study was a RCT of 75 people with knee OA, in Dunedin, New Zealand.
-This was followed by a multi-centre RCT of 300 people with knee OA in Pittsburgh, Utah, and Texas, USA.
-Both trials will assess whether adding these two key elements to standardized exercise therapy is effective – and cost-effective – to one- and two-years follow-up.
+In this international, multi-centre, randomised clinical trial we will investigate the effectiveness – and the cost-effectiveness – of regularly scheduled booster sessions as a strategy for maintaining the beneficial effects of exercise therapy in 300 people with knee OA; and will test the effect of providing manual therapy in addition to exercise therapy as a strategy for increasing the magnitude of effect of exercise therapy, to one- and two-years follow-up.

 This research is funded by the United States Agency for Healthcare Research and Quality (AHRQ), the University of Otago, and conducted during tenure of Dr Abbott’s Sir Charles Hercus Health Research Fellowship of the Health Research Council of New Zealand.